videlais/Unofficial-Ink-Cookbook/_chapters/02-ink-and-the-inky-editor.md

 *Figure 6:* Results Preview

-Be default, the name of a new Ink project is "Untitled.ink".
+By default, the name of a new Ink project is "Untitled.ink".

 Choose "Save Project" from the File menu.
 File → Save Project.

-In the Save As filed, name this file `Chapter2.ink`, select a location to save the file, and then click the "Save" button.
+In the Save As field, name this file `Chapter2.ink`, select a location to save the file, and then click the "Save" button.

 The Inky Editor will update its name to the new file.
 The project is now called "Chapter2.ink".